Interactions between para-quaternionic and Grassmannian geometry: Almost Grassmannian structures

-Now it is a very important fact for what follows that almost Grassmannian structures can be described as parabolic geometries of the current type.
-For details and the proofs of following statements see \cite{MaSa00} or subsection 4.1.3. in \cite{pbook}: \begin{prop*} An almost Grassmannian structure of type $(2,n)$ on $M$ is equivalent to a normal parabolic geometry $(\G\to M,\om)$ of type $G/P$, where $G=PGL(2+n,\R)$ and $P$ is the parabolic subgroup as above.
-In these terms, the integrability of the structure is equivalent to the vanishing of the torsion of the Cartan connection, which is automatically satisfied for $n=2$. \end{prop*}
+\begin{prop}[\cite{Machida2000}, \cite{Cap2009}] An almost Grassmannian structure of type $(2,n)$ on $M$ is equivalent to a normal parabolic geometry $(\G\to M,\om)$ of type $G/P$, where $G=PGL(2+n,\R)$ and $P$ is the parabolic subgroup as above.
+In terms of \eqref{eq:EF}, the components of the harmonic curvature are indicated in the following tables:

-\begin{rems*} (1) Considering oriented almost Grassmannian structures, the previous characterization is very similar up to the different choice of the Lie group to the Lie algebra $\g=\sl(2+n,\R)$.
-Namely, it would be $G=SL(2+n,\R)$ rather than $PGL(2+n,\R)$, which reflects the interpretation of the Grassmannian of oriented 2-planes in $\R^{2+n}$ as a homogeneous space.

-(2) The notion of normality in the previous Proposition is the standard normalization condition for parabolic geometries, see~\ref{app:parab}(3).
-In the case $n>2$, the corresponding harmonic curvature has got one component of homogeneity 1 and one component of homogeneity 2, which we denote by $T$ and $K$, respectively.
-A finer description of the respective components of $\ker\square\subset\La^2\g_1\otimes\g$ is written in the table below.
-The actual irreducible component belonging to $\ker\square$ is always the highest weight part contained in the indicated representation.
-In particular, it lies in the kernel of all possible traces.

-The individual harmonic curvature components may then be seen as sections of the following tensor bundles:

-In the case $n=2$, there are two components of homogeneity 2, which we denote by $K_1$ and $K_2$.
-It turns out they are sections of the following tensor bundles:

-(3) In these terms, the $\be$-semi-integrability discussed in remark \ref{rem:grass}(3) is equivalent to the vanishing of $T$ and $K_1$, providing that $n>2$ and $n=2$, respectively.

-(4) Parabolic geometries of the current type are $|1|$-graded and so the lowest homogeneous curvature components are of degree 1.
-Hence, by \ref{app:parab}(4), the torsion $\tau$ of the normal Cartan connection coincides with the harmonic torsion.
-It further turns out this torsion coincides with the torsion of any underlying Weyl connection.
-From the description above we see it is just the tensor $T$ if $n>2$, while it vanishes identically if $n=2$.
-In particular, the integrability of the structure is equivalent to the $\be$-semi-integrability if $n>2$, while it is automatically satisfied if $n=2$. \end{rems*}